lvgig/tubular/docs/source/quick-start.rst

 The `ToDatetimeTransformer <https://tubular.readthedocs.io/en/latest/api/tubular.dates.ToDatetimeTransformer.html>`_ converts columns to datetime type.

-Finally the `SeriesDtMethodTransformer <https://tubular.readthedocs.io/en/latest/api/tubular.dates.SeriesDtMethodTransformer.html>`_ allows the user to use `pandas.Series.dt <https://pandas.pydata.org/docs/reference/api/pandas.Series.dt.html>`_ methods in a similar way to `base.DataFrameMethodTransformer <https://tubular.readthedocs.io/en/latest/api/tubular.base.DataFrameMethodTransformer.html>`_.
+The `SeriesDtMethodTransformer <https://tubular.readthedocs.io/en/latest/api/tubular.dates.SeriesDtMethodTransformer.html>`_ allows the user to use `pandas.Series.dt <https://pandas.pydata.org/docs/reference/api/pandas.Series.dt.html>`_ methods in a similar way to `base.DataFrameMethodTransformer <https://tubular.readthedocs.io/en/latest/api/tubular.base.DataFrameMethodTransformer.html>`_.

+The `DatetimeInfoExtractor <https://tubular.readthedocs.io/en/latest/api/tubular.dates.DatetimeInfoExtractor.html>`_ allows the user to extract datetime info such as the time of day or month from a datetime field.

+The `DatetimeSinusoidCalculator <https://tubular.readthedocs.io/en/latest/api/tubular.dates.DatetimeSinusoidCalculator.html>`_ derives a feature in a dataframe by calculating the sine or cosine of a datetime column in a given unit (e.g hour), with the option to scale period of the sine or cosine to match the natural period of the unit (e.g. 24).

 Imputers
 ^^^^^^^^

 This module contains standard imputation techniques - mean, median mode as well as `NearestMeanResponseImputer <https://tubular.readthedocs.io/en/feature-version_0_3_0/api/tubular.imputers.NearestMeanResponseImputer.html>`_ which imputes with the value which is closest to the ``null`` values in terms of average response.
+All of these support weights.

 The `NullIndicator <https://tubular.readthedocs.io/en/feature-version_0_3_0/api/tubular.imputers.NullIndicator.html>`_ is used to create binary indicators of where ``null`` values are present in a column.